skhavari/cheddardog/README.md

 # cheddardog

-Download transactions from you financial institutions, save them in a json file
+-   Download transactions from you financial institutions
+-   Save them in a json file
+-   Generate an html report of recent transactions with stats
+-   Email it to who should see it

 ### Supports